Tuesday, November 19, 2013

-In the Tree House: Be the Best you can be
+In the Tree House: Whose Side are you on?

 By: Samantha S. Daviss

 Well the family gathering plans have begun, the turkey has been hand selected at the grocery store and placed in the deep freeze for safe keeping, the fine china has been dusted off, the silver polished, and the liquor cabinet re-stocked (to increase tolerance for all the family coming to town).

 With excitement in the air about Thanksgiving, long-lost family members reuniting, and the traditional side dishes already decided upon, and split evenly amongst the family members to prepare and bring to the table…there is that one side dish that stands alone.
 This is the one dish that no one really enjoys eating or for that matter preparing; but it is an obligation, and a required fixture on the Thanksgiving table.
 The one that your mother’s mother created generations ago, and if it is not presented on the table for all to observe (and more than likely avoid), your grandmother’s uterus may as well be pulled from her gut and stomped on the floor, may God rest her soul.